erinlynagh/config-files/README.md

 - make sure to install network manager, not iw it doesnt't work

 systemctl enable --now systemd-timesyncd.service ## sets time to sync to a network

+### dcss
+ just copy the dcss.sh to /home/erin/ and place the desktop files in /usr/share/applications it backs up morgue files so make sure the backup location exists